 In a single year, Visit Anchorage:

-- Booked $87 million in future convention business
+- Books more than $90 million in future convention business

-- Generated more than a million visitors to our web properties
+- Generates more than a million visitors to our web properties

 - Assists hundreds of thousands of visitors at our Visitor Information Centers

 - Meets with more than 1 million people through travel agent training and appearances at consumer travel shows

 Q. What about oversight?

 Visit Anchorage is guided by a volunteer board of directors from the Anchorage visitor industry.
 These are business people who are committed to furthering Anchorage as a visitor and meeting destination; the organization’s success has a direct impact on their individual business or organization.
 Directors represent 10 membership categories and are elected by their peers – the member businesses of Visit Anchorage.

 In addition to membership elected directors, the Municipality of Anchorage is also on the board.
 Visit Anchorage provides monthly reports to the board, quarterly reports to the Municipality of Anchorage and an annual Report to the Community that is open to the public.

 Q. Why should we invest in tourism marketing?

 Destination marketing is a very competitive business.
 Visit Anchorage’s efforts keep our city top-of-mind with the traveling public, infusing much-needed visitor dollars into our community.
 These dollars allow for year-round employment and generate revenue for local businesses.
 It also improves our quality of life in ways beyond the bottom line.
 For example, visitation might make it possible for restaurants and entertainment options to remain open throughout the year, and added flights serving visitors also give Alaskans more travel options Outside.